 And they’re always good for a laugh as well.
 There will be some things you just knew were going to happen a certain way that definitely did not happen.
-(And, usually, thank God they didn’t!)
+(And usually, you thank God they didn’t!)

 There will be other things you hoped and prayed for, and now you realize just how small those dreams actually were.
 What God did was infinitely more than what you could have ever asked or imagined.

-So last night, Matt and I sat on our couch in front of the fireplace after unpacking ornaments and decorating our tree.
+So a couple of weeks ago, Matt and I sat on our couch in front of the fireplace after unpacking ornaments and decorating our tree.
 As we sat there, surrounded by tissue paper that has been crumpled and uncrumpled many times, we read our letters.